Thomas Kinkade: Artistic themes and style

-Recurring features of Kinkade's paintings are their pastel colors and brilliant illumination of the scene.
-Rendered with idealistic values of American scene painting, his works often portray bucolic and idyllic settings such as gardens, streams, stone cottages, lighthouses and Main Streets.
+Recurring features of Kinkade's paintings are pastel colors and brilliant illumination of the scene.
+Rendered with idealistic values of American scene painting, his works often portray bucolic and idyllic settings including gardens, streams, stone cottages, lighthouses, and Main Streets.
 His hometown of Placerville (where his works are much displayed) was the inspiration for many of his street and snow scenes.
-He also depicted various Christian themes including the Christian cross and churches.
-His country scenes rarely depict people, a point that he frequently received questions about.
+He also depicted various Christian themes, including the cross and churches.
+His country scenes rarely depict people and he was frequently asked questions about that.

-Kinkade said he was emphasizing the value of simple pleasures and that his intent was to communicate inspirational messages through his paintings.
-A self-described "devout Christian" (even giving all four of his children the middle name "Christian"), Kinkade believed he gained his inspiration from his religious beliefs and that his work was intended to include a moral dimension.
+Kinkade said he was emphasizing the value of simple pleasures and his intent was to communicate inspirational messages through his paintings.
+A self-described "devout Christian" (even giving all four of his children the middle name "Christian"), he believed that he gained inspiration from his religious beliefs and his work was intended to include a moral dimension.
 Many pictures include specific chapter-and-verse allusions to Bible passages.